 Select one or several of your new competitor segments and navigate to Audience > User Flow to view the traffic movements of your competitors as they move through your website, including landing pages drop-offs and click-throughs.

 Providing more context around each page viewed, including bounce rate, time on page and the number of individual sessions, the All Pages report allows us to delve deeper into how these users engaged with our content.

 To find this report head to Behaviour > Site Content > All Pages.

 What were they specifically looking for?
 Alongside the Search Queries report in Acquisition > SEO, you can look directly at what they typed in to search for on your site.
 Reading your competitor’s intentions don’t get more specific than this!
 To find the site search report head to Behaviour > Site Search.
 If this area is empty, you may need to enable it in your View Settings in your Admin panel.

 Looking at GA’s engagement reports allows you to see how long all users from one or more of your competitors were on your site and how many pages per session – a good overall engagement snapshot.

 All a bit much?
 Feel free to download Goji’s – Spy on your competitor custom report and attach to your Google Analytics view.

-Just remember to include only your competitor’s Network Domains!
+If you are only interested in your competition, remember to include only your competitor’s Network Domains!